4 Ways to Avoid VOCs and Improve Allergy Symptoms

 The best way to avoid VOCs is to keep them out of your home in the first place.
 You can take steps to minimize their impact.
 Store paint, insecticide, fuel, and similar products in a detached shed or garage if possible.
 Opt for low-VOC paint and flooring when fixing up your home.
 Try using essential oils as air fresheners instead of synthetic products, and experiment with making your own cleaning products from baking soda and vinegar.

-Run an Air Purifier
+Run a Home Air Purifier

 Running an air purifier is a good way to lower your home’s concentration of VOCs.
 Most air purifiers trap both large particles of dust and debris as well as the nanoparticles that compose the majority of VOCs.